wenyuan-fan/varRhoTurbVOF_2/README.md

 ## Installation
-The installation of OpenFOAM v1912 or OpenFOAM v7 is a prerequisite for using the newly designed solvers and the turbulence damping fvOptions.
+The installation of a supported version of OpenFOAM is a prerequisite for using the newly designed solvers and the turbulence damping fvOptions.
 In order to use the code, one needs to enter the desired version folder and load the corresponding environment variable for OpenFOAM.
 Then run "./Allwmake" to compile the code.